SidneyJonson/vinyl-tap/README.md

 The interface does not render raw RPC errors, revert data, environment values, calldata, or backend configuration details.

 This helps keep the app focused on the tap experience rather than low-level implementation output.

+## Development Notes

+Keep the contract ABI in `lib/abi.ts` aligned with `contracts/VinylTap.sol`.

+Update the configured contract address before using the app outside local development.

+Review deployment-specific values before publishing a production build.

+Keep visible copy in English to match the current app language.